iqiyi/dpvs/README.md

 > 2. `dpdk-devbind.py -u` can be used to unbind driver and switch it back to Linux driver like `ixgbe`.
 Use `lspci` or `ethtool -i eth0` to check the NIC's PCI bus-id.
 Please refer to [DPDK Doc:Binding and Unbinding Network Ports to/from the Kernel Modules](https://doc.dpdk.org/guides/linux_gsg/linux_drivers.html#binding-and-unbinding-network-ports-to-from-the-kernel-modules) for more details.
 > 3. NVIDIA/Mellanox NIC uses bifurcated driver which doesn't rely on UIO/VFIO driver, so not bind any DPDK driver kernel module, but [NVIDIA MLNX_OFED/EN](https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/) is required.
 Refer to [Mellanox DPDK](https://enterprise-support.nvidia.com/s/article/mellanox-dpdk) for its PMD and [Compilation Prerequisites](https://doc.dpdk.org/guides/platform/mlx5.html#linux-prerequisites) for OFED installation.
 > 4. A kernel module parameter `carrier` has been added to `rte_kni.ko` since [DPDK v18.11](https://elixir.bootlin.com/dpdk/v18.11/source/kernel/linux/kni/kni_misc.c), and the default value for it is "off".
 We need to load `rte_kni.ko` with extra parameter `carrier=on` to make KNI devices work properly.
+> 5. Following the DPDK technical board decision and refinement, the KNI kernel module, library and PMD was removed from the DPDK 23.11 release (refer to [ABI and API Deprecation(DPDK 22.11)](https://doc.dpdk.org/guides-22.11/rel_notes/deprecation.html)).
+As a replacement solution, DPVS has supported [virtio-user as exception path](https://doc.dpdk.org/guides/howto/virtio_user_as_exception_path.html), which is default off now and can be enabled with `CONFIG_KNI_VIRTIO_USER` in config.mk.
-> 5. Multiple DPVS instances can run on a single server if there are enough NICs or VFs within one NIC.
+> 6. Multiple DPVS instances can run on a single server if there are enough NICs or VFs within one NIC.
 Refer to [tutorial:Multiple Instances](https://github.com/iqiyi/dpvs/blob/devel/doc/tutorial.md#multi-instance) for details.

 ## Build DPVS